LuoUndergradXJTU/TwiBot-22/README.md

 # TwiBot-22

 This is the official repository of [TwiBot-22](https://twibot22.github.io/) @ NeurIPS 2022, Datasets and Benchmarks Track.
+This dataset is collected from the Twitter website before 2022.

 ### Introduction